 Some couples find it helpful to view their relationships in terms of "seasons" rather than a long, continuous journey.
 This is an excellent way to see the partnership from a fresh perspective, and it can keep one or both partners from jumping to conclusions regarding the fate of the relationship.
-The knowledge that a new season is right around the corner can lessen the urgency to "fix" problems in a hurry, giving the couple the necessary time and space to take steps in a positive direction.
+The knowledge that a new season is right around the corner can lessen the urgency to "fix" problems in a hurry, giving the couple the necessary time and space to take thoughtful steps in a positive direction.

 Along with viewing each stage of your relationship as a season, you and your partner can strengthen your bond by actively bridging the gap.
 Remember: The emotional distance between you occurred gradually, and it will likely take some time to find your way back to each other.
 The following steps can help:

-To help build a secure attachment, be equally gentle and upfront with your significant other.
 Practice responding instead of reacting and never resort to manipulative behaviors.

 As Dr. Brené Brown says, "Staying vulnerable is a risk we have to take if we want to experience connection."

 According to Scientific American, we are wired for connection.
-It's incredibly difficult to connect with a partner when there's a pattern of keeping them at arm's length.
+It's difficult to connect with a partner when there's a pattern of keeping them at arm's length.
 Breaking down our defenses and being vulnerable takes great strength and courage, even with our significant others.